 - Patients must be accessible for treatment and follow-up; investigators must assure themselves the patients randomized on this trial will be available for complete documentation of the treatment, adverse events, and follow-up

-- Women of childbearing potential must have agreed to use an effective contraceptive method; a woman is considered to be of "childbearing potential" if she has had menses at any time in the preceding 12 consecutive months; in addition to routine contraceptive methods, "effective contraception" also includes heterosexual celibacy and surgery intended to prevent pregnancy (or with a side-effect of pregnancy prevention) defined as a hysterectomy, bilateral oophorectomy or bilateral tubal ligation, or vasectomy/vasectomized partner; however, if at any point a previously celibate patient chooses to become heterosexually active during the time period for use of contraceptive measures outlined in the protocol, she is responsible for beginning contraceptive measures * Women of childbearing potential will have a pregnancy test to determine eligibility as part of the pre-study evaluation; this may include an ultrasound to rule-out pregnancy if a false-positive is suspected; patient will be considered eligible if an ultrasound is negative for pregnancy
+- Women of childbearing potential must have agreed to use an effective contraceptive method; a woman is considered to be of "childbearing potential" if she has had menses at any time in the preceding 12 consecutive months; in addition to routine contraceptive methods, "effective contraception" also includes heterosexual celibacy and surgery intended to prevent pregnancy (or with a side-effect of pregnancy prevention) defined as a hysterectomy, bilateral oophorectomy or bilateral tubal ligation, or vasectomy/vasectomized partner; however, if at any point a previously celibate patient chooses to become heterosexually active during the time period for use of contraceptive measures outlined in the protocol, she is responsible for beginning contraceptive measures * Women of childbearing potential will have a pregnancy test to determine eligibility as part of the Pre-Study Evaluation; this may include an ultrasound to rule-out pregnancy if a false-positive is suspected; for example, when beta-human chorionic gonadotropin is high and partner is vasectomized, it may be associated with tumor production of human chorionic gonadotropin (hCG), as seen with some cancers; patient will be considered eligible if an ultrasound is negative for pregnancy

-- Any prior history, not including the index cancer, of ipsilateral invasive breast cancer or ipsilateral ductal breast carcinoma in situ (DCIS) treated with radiation therapy; (Patients with synchronous or previous ipsilateral lobular breast carcinoma in situ [LCIS] are eligible)
+- Any prior history, not including the index cancer, of ipsilateral invasive breast cancer or ipsilateral DCIS treated with radiation therapy; (Patients with synchronous or previous ipsilateral lobular breast carcinoma in situ [LCIS] are eligible)

-- Synchronous or previous contralateral invasive breast cancer; (patients with contralateral DCIS not treated with radiation are eligible)
+- Synchronous or previous contralateral invasive breast cancer; (patients with contralateral DCIS are eligible unless previously treated with radiation)

 - History of non-breast malignancies except adequately treated non-melanoma skin cancers, in situ cancers treated by local excision or other cancers curatively treated with no evidence of disease for >= 5 years